 In many cases, it is safest to avoid exposing the bad release in production even for a few hours.
 Performing the analysis in the staging environment is preferred.
-If the release passes then promote the release to production via Red/Black deployment.
-If it fails in staging (Figure 5), you can stop the bad deployment without any production traffic exposure.
+If the release passes then release is promoted to production via Red/Black deployment.
+If it fails in staging (Figure 5), bad deployment is averted without any production traffic exposure.

 OpsMx provide detailed diagnostics for each of the analyzed stages to further diagnose the issues in the release as shown in Figure 6

 Validate and approve builds with low risk to production: With the OpsMx build risk assessment report for a new version of the service, Ops team have an accurate automated report on safety and readiness of the build.
 If the safety score is above the pass threshold, the Ops team can promote the build for further deployment.
 OpsMx compares the current build to production baseline characteristics with the score accurately reflecting the risks of the new build.
 OpsMx can be configured to do real-time canary or Red/Black or staging/testing analysis and provide safety scores.

 - Identify root cause of issues with the build: OpsMx risk assessment report provides a very detailed sub-score for components of each build across various metrics group.
 If there are any significant deviation or issues found between the current build and the baseline version, OpsMx automatically flags the issue and provides root cause analysis including offending code commit.
 OpsMx does in-depth analysis including interactions between various services and transactions to narrow down the problematic service.
 OpsMx thus saves Ops team time with the fully automated issue and root cause identification.